1960 South African republic referendum: Wind of Change speech

 Earlier, in February of that year, British Prime Minister Harold Macmillan had given a speech to the Parliament in Cape Town, in which he spoke of the inevitability of decolonisation in Africa, and appeared critical of South Africa's apartheid policies.
 This prompted Verwoerd to declare in the House of Assembly:

 It was not the Republic of South Africa that was told, 'We are not going to support you in this respect.'
 Those words were addressed to the monarchy of South Africa, and yet we have the same monarch as this person from Britain who addressed these words to us.
 It was a warning given to all of us, English-speaking and Afrikaans-speaking, republican and anti-republican.
 It was clear to all of us that as far as these matters are concerned, we shall have to stand on our own feet.

-Many English-speaking whites, who had regarded Britain as their spiritual home, felt disillusionment and a sense of loss, including Douglas Mitchell, the United Party's leader in Natal.
+Many English-speaking whites, who had regarded Britain as their spiritual home, felt disillusionment and a sense of loss, including Douglas Edgar Mitchell, the United Party's leader in Natal.
 Despite his opposition to Verwoerd's plans for a republic, Mitchell spoke in vehement opposition to many points of Macmillan's speech.